-Money transfers from Canada to other countries can be costly and take a long time.
+Money transfers from Canada to other countries can be costly and could take a long time.

 TransferWise (now Wise) is a service that will help you save money on your transfers while making them quicker.